 20. You may need an umbrella

 Rain aside, the sun has got some serious bite to it.
-I’d recommend popping a small umbrella in your daypack, it’ll shade you from the scorching heat at places like Angkor Wat but also save you from those mid-afternoon storms in rainy season.
+I’d recommend popping a small umbrella in your daypack, it’ll shade you from the scorching heat at places like Angkor Wat but also save you from those mid-afternoon storms in the rainy season.

 21. The high season is November to March